Definition & Facts of Primary Biliary Cholangitis (Primary Biliary Cirrhosis)

 These common complications can be prevented and treated.

-Primary biliary cholangitis can also lead to cirrhosis and liver failure.
+Primary biliary cholangitis can also damage the liver, leading to liver complications.

 References